Haoock/CRA2GD/README.md

 # CRA2GD

-This is a project for C or C++ include relationship analysis to graph databses such as neo4j or nebula.
+This is a project for C or C++ and java relationship analysis to graph databses such as neo4j or nebula.

 # spdx generation